White Chocolate Cranberry Cookies

 - Dry ingredients – Combine flour, cornstarch, baking powder, salt, and spices.
 Set aside.

-- In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+- Wet ingredients – In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+Then, add the eggs one at a time followed by the vanilla extract.

-Pro tip - This cookie dough can be kept in the fridge for up to 3 days or in the freezer for up to 3 months. - Chill the cookies for just 15 minutes.
-Use a cookie scoop or a spoon to drop cookie dough balls on two baking sheets lined with silicon mats or parchment paper.
+- Chill the cookies for just 15 minutes.
+Use a cookie scoop or a spoon to drop cookie dough balls on two baking sheets lined with silicone mats or parchment paper.

 Pro tip – You can also drop the dough balls on a cookie sheet and freeze them until firm.
 Then, freeze the dough balls in freezer bags for up to 3 months.